Cuautla, Morelos: 21st century

 Six people, including an 11-year-old child, were killed in the September 17, 2017 Puebla earthquake.

-Jesus Corona Damian of Juntos Haremos Historia (Together we will make history coalition) was elected Presidente Municipal (mayor) in the election of July 1, 2018.
+Jesus Corona Damian of the coalition called Juntos Haremos Historia (Together we will make history) was elected Presidente Municipal (mayor) in the election of July 1, 2018.

 Tetelcingo was scheduled to become an autonomous municipality on January 1, 2019, but Cuautla authorities objected.

 As of May 4, 2020, there were 505 infections and 59 deaths in the state of Morelos and 62 confirmed infections from the COVID-19 pandemic in Cuautla.
 Schools and many businesses were closed from mid March until June 1.
 On June 2, Cuautla reported 224 confirmed cases and 34 deaths from the virus; the reopening of the state was pushed back until at least June 13.
 Cuautla reported an increase of 137 new cases from January 12 to 14, 2021, making 1,602 cases in all, second highest in the state.
 On March 8 Cuautla became the third municipality in Morelos to vaccinate senior citizens (60+).

 Irving Eduardo Solano Vera ("El Profe"), said to be the leader of the Jalisco New Generation Cartel (CJNG), was arrested in Colonia Santa Rosa on February 18, 2021.